sahlaysta/kotlin/libraries/kotlinx-metadata/jvm/Migration.md

 ### Changes in reading and writing API

-After gaining some feedback from our users, we have decided to implement the following changes:
+After collecting some feedback from our users, we have decided to implement the following changes:

 #### `KotlinClassMetadata.read()` now has a non-nullable return type of `KotlinClassMetadata`